shruti222patel/rsvper-api/README.md

 - Dockerize app
 - Add end of conversation message (after they've rsvp'ed to all the events they've been invited to)
 - Allow users to skip specific rsvps
+- Allow users to update specific even rsvps (instead of going through the welcome flow)
+- Allow users to reset their conversation (by deleting all their contexts)

 ## Database Structure
 ### INVITED_FAMILY